-Methodology Detail When E-mail: An E-mail with a copy of the Draft Plan attached was sent to all April 2017 pre-draft submitters inviting feedback on the Draft Plan.
-Waipu Cove Domain Draft plan presented, and pre-draft submitters and general May 2017 Recreation Reserve public invited to comment Website and Facebook page: Newspaper A public notice was inserted in the NZ Herald (Friday, May 26, May/June Advertising 2017), The Northern Advocate Herald (Friday, May 26, 2017) 2017 and the Bream Bay News (8 June 2017) inviting feedback on the Draft Plan.
-Camp Day Use A notice was placed on the Camp day use notice board May 2017 notice board inviting feedback on the Draft Plan.
-Letter drop A letterdrop was undertaken within an 800m radius of the May 2017 Camp inviting feedback on the Draft Plan.
-Letter drop was also emailed to all Camp Waipu Cove Annual Site Holders inviting feedback on the Draft Plan
+Methodology Detail When E-mail: An E-mail with a copy of the Draft Plan April 2017 attached was sent to all pre-draft submitters inviting feedback on the Draft Plan.
+Waipu Cove Draft plan presented, and pre-draft May 2017 Domain submitters and general public invited to Recreation comment Reserve Website and Facebook page: Newspaper A public notice was inserted in the May/June Advertising NZ Herald (Friday, May 26, 2017), 2017

+The Northern Advocate Herald (Friday, May 26, 2017) The Bream Bay News (8 June 2017) inviting feedback on the Draft Plan.
+Camp Day Use notice board A notice was placed on the Camp day use notice board inviting feedback on the Draft Plan.
+May 2017 Letter drop A letterdrop was undertaken within an 800m radius of the Camp inviting feedback on the Draft Plan.
+Letter drop was also emailed to all Camp Waipu Cove Annual Site Holders inviting feedback on the Draft Plan May 2017